sebas09-gcc/Pyassistant/README.md

 Language: Spanish

-Input example: "Julio reproduce Coldplay Adventure Of A Lifetime"
+Input example: "Julia reproduce Coldplay Adventure Of A Lifetime"

 # To test the program install the following libraries: